heaps-smart/heaps-smart/_posts/doing-more-with-less.md

 * Summarise and combine all posts into a branded member newsletter (customise for Audience D)
 * Email me the outputs to review

 With **n8n**, **OpenAI** and **Google**, I was able to take one piece of writing and repurpose it in multiple ways, for four different audiences, on a defined schedule.
-While the results weren't always perfect during my test, they were a solid starting point, and I can already see how I would refine this flow to suit our needs better.
-And next time, I would be faster.
+The results weren't always perfect, but they were a solid starting point—and next time, I'll be faster, with a clearer idea of where to refine the flow.

 Unlike other automation tools I've worked with, I experienced almost no blockers or failed executions.
 This was almost entirely due to my using ChatGPT as my copilot.
-The only issue I ran into was running out of tokens so quickly.
+The only issue was how quickly token usage and costs can add up when summarising long-form content across multiple audiences.
 We'll get into managing costs in [Part 2](https://heaps-smart.com/posts/doing-more-with-less-part-2/).

 ---